globalwordnet/schemas/index.md

 * domain_member_category: Indicates a word involved in this category described by this word
 * domain_region: Indicates the region of this word
 * domain_member_region: Indicates a word involved in the region described by this word
-* domain_usage: Indicates the usage of this word
+* exemplifies: Indicates the usage of this word
 * domain_member_usage: Indicates a word involved in the usage described by this word

                     <SenseRelation relType="derivation" target="example-10161911-n-1"/>